 Like any other product, cameras have a certain lifespan.
 The camera’s shutter count (shutter actuation count) can be a useful way to gauge the longevity of your gear.

 This is because every time you shoot a photograph, there are a few pieces on your camera that go into motion.
 For example, the shutter.

 These parts cover and uncover the sensor allowing the light to ‘imprint’ the image.
 In the case of DSLR cameras, there’s also a mirror that needs to move out of the way for this to happen.

-Most of the time the camera shuttering process happens in fractions of a second, putting the mechanism into a great amount of pressure.
+Most of the time the camera shutter movement happens in fractions of a second, putting the mechanism into a great amount of pressure.

 This operation can only happen so many times (the ‘maximum shutter actuation count’) in the lifespan of a camera because these pieces wear out.
 The number of times a camera has fired is therefore counted by the shutter count.

 It’s important to know the shutter count because it will let you know how much ‘life’ a camera has.
 For example, if you’re buying a second-hand camera and you’re indecisive between two, you can use this information to decide which one to get.

 You can use it to diagnose your own equipment as well.
 Maybe you’ll find out that it’s time to upgrade your gear.

 Or maybe you just want to check and compare it with others so that you can price it correctly if you’re considering selling it.